Future Islands: 2013–2015: Singles

 Having toured for five consecutive years, in 2013 Future Islands was finally able to afford taking a break from the road, to write their fourth album: "We sank everything we had into [Singles].
 It's definitely our most polished record.
 We were able to take time off the road because of the money we had saved from years of touring, so were able to write while not under the pressure of being in between tours."

-They started writing in February 2013 in a rented hunting cabin in rural North Carolina, while rehearsing for the ten-year anniversary of Art Lord & the Self-Portraits' first show.
+They started writing in February 2013 in a rented hunting cabin in rural North Carolina, while rehearsing for the tenth anniversary of Art Lord & the Self-Portraits' first show.
 About the writing process, Herring described: "We ended up demoing about 24 or 25 songs, then went into the studio and decided to do 13 of those, and by the end of it we decided it would be a ten-track record.
 The writing process started in February – there were two or three songs that we had from the year before that we'd demoed – we stopped writing in the last week of July, and went into the studio in the first week of August.
 So there was a good five and a half, six months of writing, and getting together two or three times a week over that period to just jam and see what came up."

-The band financed the album and recorded it at the Dreamland studios in Hurley, New York, in August 2013 with producer Chris Coady.
+The band financed the album and recorded it at the Dreamland Recording Studios in Hurley, New York, in August 2013 with producer Chris Coady.
 In early 2014, the Future Islands announced they had signed a three-album deal to 4AD, who released Singles on March 24, 2014.
 The cover art was by mixed media artist Beth Hoeckel.

 The band made their network television début on March 3, 2014, on The Late Show with David Letterman, performing the lead single "Seasons (Waiting on You)".
 Their performance on the show, particularly Herring's onstage antics, became an internet success, and garnered millions of views on YouTube.
 "Seasons (Waiting on You)" was eventually named the best song of 2014 by Pitchfork Media, the Pazz & Jop critics' poll, and Consequence of Sound.
-The success of the album lead the Singles tour to extend itself until November 2015.
+The success of the album led the Singles tour to extend itself until November 2015.

 In February 2015, Future Islands wrote the single "The Chase"/"Haunted by You" and recorded it in March with producer Jim Eno at Public Hi-Fi, Austin, Texas.
 The single was released on April 29, 2015, with a cover art by Lesser Gonzalez Alvarez.